Niche $25,000 No Essay Scholarship

 Eligibility Criteria

-• Must self-identify as Black and/or Indigenous
+• This scholarship is open to students who self-identify as Black and/or Indigenous

 Application Process